What to Know About the Substance Abuse Counseling Certification and Licensure Process

 • Clinical SUD Counselor – Offers a high level of counseling with minimal supervision through extensive training, experience, and a master’s degree.

-• Independent Clinical SUD Counselor/Supervisor – Can deliver clinical counseling in any context and supervise other therapists, through a master’s degree, in-depth training, and experience.
+• Independent Clinical SUD Counselor/Supervisor – Can deliver clinical counseling in any context and supervise other therapists, through a master’s degree, in-depth training, and experience.e

-Of course, in a field where credentialing varies significantly from state to state, not every state grants credentials in every category listed above.
-There is even inconsistency in how states handle the authority granted within a common category – in some states, credentials that are supposedly in the same category as those in other states may have different qualifications and a different scope of practice.
+In a field where credentialing varies significantly from state to state, not every state grants credentials in every category listed above.
+There’s even inconsistency in how states handle the authority granted within a common category.
+In some states, credentials that are supposedly in the same category as those in other states may have different qualifications and scopes of practice.

-loving embrace in groupThere are two major organizations that administer the exams used at the state level to certify substance abuse counselors.
-Which of these two organizations any given state aligns with comes down to preferences set by either the state licensing board or the local professional community in the case of states where non-government certification is offered.
+Two major organizations administer the state-level exams used to certify substance abuse counselors.
+Which of these two organizations a given state aligns with comes down to preferences set by either the state licensing board or the local professional community in states that offer non-government certification.

 Being in the industry, it’s good to understand the role these organizations play.
-Still, in most cases, you won’t be choosing between one or the other – the choice is made for you based on long-established relationships your state has with either of these organizations.
+Still, in most cases, you won’t be choosing between one or the other—the choice is made for you based on long-established relationships your state has with either organization.
 In 11 jurisdictions, NAADAC exams are the only ones accepted.
 In 30, it’s only IC&RC exams.
 Only ten states accept either.

 NAADAC – The Association for Addiction Professionals